schipholgroup/takeoff/docs/takeoff_plugins.md

 - and _SNAPSHOT_ should go to __testing__;
 - feature branches should not be deployed

 This is where Schiphol Takeoff plugins come in to play.
-Using python, we allow you to write your own custom logic regarding what should go where and when.
+Using Python, we allow you to write your own custom logic regarding what should go where and when.
 Regarding the where part: we also allow you to introduce your own naming conventions and logic by the form of a python plugin.
-Writing your own plugin is quite easy, but to understand what plugins can mean for you a basic understanding of HOW Schiphol Takeoff works is necessary.
+Writing your own plugin is quite easy, but to understand what plugins can mean for you a basic understanding of _how_ Schiphol Takeoff works is necessary.

 ## Customization using plugins

-Now on to writing plugins for your own logic.
 Create a new folder in your repository prefixed with `takeoff_`, for example `takeoff_plugins` and in it an `__init__.py` file.
 This file will contain any custom funcion for Schiphol Takeoff which will scan and load these on runtime.
 To create you own logic for deployment simply override the default function.
 For the example stated above the new function looks like:

 ```python
 import logging